 “You said 154, cuz you know I’m King.
 Let’s go!” – he added.

-Should De La Hoya be willing to risk his reputation twelve years on from his last fight, any event opposite his ex-Golden Boy star would have significant interest.
+Should De La Hoya be willing to risk his reputation twelve years after his last fight, any event opposite his ex-Golden Boy star would have significant interest?

 OSCAR DE LA HOYA / CHARLO BEEF